- Does your plant start to develop yellow leaves?

 If you get the watering right – then you should hopefully be on a journey of success.
-Check for water every day and when the compost is dry to touch on the surface it’s time to water – making sure that you give the plant enough luke warm water so that some of it runs out of the bottom of the pot.
+Check for water every day and when the compost is dry to touch on the surface it’s time to water – making sure that you give the plant enough lukewarm water so that some of it runs out of the bottom of the pot.
 Drain away the excess and don’t leave it sitting in a saucer of water.

 It will droop if it has been kept too dry.
-However there’s a window of opportunity here if you catch it quick enough.
+However, there’s a window of opportunity here if you catch it quick enough.
 Place the plant in a shady spot sitting in lukewarm water for quite a few hours and it should revive itself.
 I’ve done this on so many occasions and it does work but it will probably drop a few of its leaves in protest at being left too dry.
 If it’s drooping and the compost is soggy – sorry but that plant is only fit for the compost bin as I’ve never seen one recover from that.

 It’s best to water in the mornings rather than in the evenings.

-A little caution
+A little bit of caution is required

-For all the rest of us who don’t have that allergy just don’t let any of the sap get into your eyes or mouth as it’s an irritant.
+For all the rest of us who thankfully don’t have that allergy just don’t let any of the sap get into your eyes or mouth as it’s an irritant.
 It’s best to keep young children away from the plants as they will find that oozing milky white sap quite intriguing I’m sure.
 It’s also best to keep it out of reach of any pets you have in the home.
 The plant is not poisonous but as you can see a few can have severe reactions.
 So it’s best to be cautious.